alexander-kastil/az-cloud-native/labs/lab-05/readme.md

     - Test the event store
     - Implement the event processor
     - Implement the CQRS pattern using MediatR
+    - Test the CQRS pattern
+    - Add a `getAllOrdersForCustomer` method with a `customerId` parameter to the `OrdersController` and implement the query side of the CQRS pattern

-    >Note: You can copy some of the code but use your own project.
+    >Note: You can copy some of the code but use your own project to set up the solution.
 The goal is to be able to setup CQRS & Event Sourcing on your own.

+## Task: Publish the CQRS Orders Service to Azure Container Apps

+- Containerize the `CQRS Orders Service` and publish it to Azure Container Apps.